zamrokk/JavaCDDDocumentation/README.md

 > If you encounter any problem during this lab, all the correction is available on the [Github subprojects](#references) :grin:

 All commands below are for Unix machines (Linux, MacOs, Debian, Ubuntu, etc… ).
-If you use another OS like Windows, just transcript the command.
-We are using very basic commands that exists on all OS.
+If you use another OS like Windows, just transcript the command on the PowerShell or use Linux Bash Shell.
+(We are using very basic commands that exists on all OS)

 1. Create a Docker file from the official image.
 Open a console and type theses commands (choose any workspace folder on your machine)